Cloud of Poems: Themes

-The tension between technology and humanism is the main subject of "The Poetry Cloud".
+The tension between technology and humanism is the main subject of "Cloud of Poems".
 The three main characters, Yiyi, Big-tooth, and Li Bai, represent the three different viewpoints in regard to the debate between technology and humanism.
 Yiyi represents those who think that one can only understand the world using poetic aesthetics, and that technology could make humans lose the spirituality required to understand aesthetics.
 This is alike to the perspective of Confucian humanists.
 Big-tooth represents those who think that technology is a powerful force.
 Liu uses his portrayal of Big-tooth to expose how science has its limitations.

 The final character, Li Bai, represents the intermediary of Yiyi and Bigtooth's viewpoints.
 He represents Liu's thought that humanism and technology should complement each other; that both are useful.
 This is also reflected in the conclusion of the story; how technology cannot capture the essence of poetry.

 Another idea that is espoused by Liu is that there are too many creative constraints in Chinese science fiction.
 This is shown in a paragraph where Li Bai dismisses eliminating poems that do not follow classic Chinese prosody.

 Reception

-"The Poetry Cloud" is held in high regard by readers.
+"Cloud of Poems" is held in high regard by readers.